msv-lab/llm-play/README.md

 It is equivalent to the following (plus, the command will terminate with the zero exit code iff it passes the evaluation):

     llm-query "Is $CITY the capital of China?
 Respond Yes or No." --answer --equal Yes >/dev/null

+## Data export

+Data can be exported to a format suitable for further analysis, such as JSON or CVS using the options `--export` and `--report`.

+This will export responses as an CSV table (the file extension determines the format):

+    llm-query --export data --report data.csv

+The option `--report` can be added to other formats for on-the-fly reporting, e.g.

+    llm-query --distribution data --report data.json

 ## Shell Template Language